karllhughes/learn/_posts/2020-09-25-email-marketing-tools.md

 **[Google MailApp Scripts](https://developers.google.com/apps-script/reference/mail/mail-app)** ($0) - This is kind of an unconventional option, but if you’re a developer, you might like working with the command line rather than a GUI.
 Google’s MailApp API could be perfect for you.

 **[Hubspot Email Marketing](https://www.hubspot.com/products/marketing/email)** ($0) - If you already use Hubspot, this will integrate nicely with their CRM.
+A great first choice for email marketing startups.

 **[Hunter](https://hunter.io/email-finder)** ($0) -  This tool will help you find and verify professional email addresses, and also send highly personalized cold emails at scale.

-**[iContact](https://www.icontact.com/)** ($30.60) - With flexible template customization and unlimited emails, iContact is ideal for small-sized businesses.
+**[iContact](https://www.icontact.com/)** ($30.60) - With flexible template customization and unlimited emails, iContact is ideal for small-sized email marketing for startups .
 However, it has a limited image storage space.

 **[Litmus](https://litmus.com/)** ($79) - Provides accurate renderings for various devices, as well as an interactive Litmus Builder.
 However, loading an email might take slightly more time.

 **[Mailchimp](http://eepurl.com/cMDrn5)** ($0) - You may have heard about them in a podcast advertisement, but Mailchimp is great for a number of reasons.
-Their email template builder is simple to use and they have a generous free tier for up to 2000 subscribers.
+Their email template builder is simple to use, and they have a generous free tier for up to 2000 subscribers.
 Sign up today to get a free $30 credit!

 **[Mailget](https://www.formget.com/mailget-app/)** ($29) - With no hosting or complicated setup process, Mailget is an excellent email marketing solution.
 It comes with SMTP routing and an intuitive list management system.